Flooding-Research/optimal-message-dissemination-simulations/README.md

 FFlood_per_party_communication(msg_length) = degree * msg_length
 ```

-For the respective number of parties the script will produce 3 outputs of the following format for __FFlood__
+For the respective number of parties, the script will produce 3 outputs of the following format for __FFlood__
 ```
 Best parameter that made FF-n-<number_of_parties> not fail is degree = <d>
 ```

-From these output the best degree ensuring that all simulations succeeded can be read and used in the above function to obtain the lines for __FFlood__ in Figure 2 (Eurocrypt numbering).
+From these outputs, the best degree ensuring that all simulations succeeded can be read and used in the above function to obtain the lines for __FFlood__ in Figure 2 (Eurocrypt numbering).

 For __ECFlood__ the function that should be plotted is (Eq (11) in the Eurocrypt version):